From real estate to the military to healthcare, startups are developing AR/VR applications across several areas.

-A group of University of Alabama researchers are collaborating with law enforcement officials to measure brain waves during VR police training.
+A group of University of Alabama researchers had collaborated with law enforcement officials to measure brain waves during VR police training.
 One of the lead researchers said the work may “improve training of officers and positively affect the hiring process.”

 6. Recruiting, Talent Management & HR